KarmaYama/cleansh/SECURITY.md

 | **0.1.x** | :white_check_mark: |
 | < 0.1.x | :x:                |

 *Note: The table above reflects the current `v0.1.x` series.
-As `cleansh` matures and reaches `v1.0` and beyond, this policy will be updated to reflect a more structured long-term support model if applicable.*
+As `CleanSH` matures and reaches `v1.0` and beyond, this policy will be updated to reflect a more structured long-term support model if applicable.*

 ---

 ## Reporting a Vulnerability

 We deeply appreciate the efforts of security researchers and the open-source community.
-If you discover a security vulnerability in `cleansh`, we ask that you report it responsibly to give us an opportunity to address it before public disclosure.
+If you discover a security vulnerability in `CleanSH`, we ask that you report it responsibly to give us an opportunity to address it before public disclosure.

 **How to Report a Vulnerability:**